Help Secure Safe and Lawful River Passage in Colorado

 With Colorado’s $37 billion outdoor recreation economy and increasing population, we believe that we must work together to find a legislative solution for river access before a court case takes up the issue without a public process.

-Before legislation moves forward, river access proponents are committed to continued stakeholder engagement and encourage interested organizations and members of the public to reach out with questions and feedback.
+As legislation moves forward, our team of river access proponents is committed to continued stakeholder engagement and encourages interested organizations and members of the public to reach out with questions and feedback.

-To continue our momentum and achieve success in Colorado, we need your financial support.
-We have a big gap to fill to meet a $80,000 campaign goal to support our lobbying, stakeholder engagement, education, and broad grassroots efforts.
-If you enjoy Colorado’s rivers or if public river access is important to you, now is the time to make a contribution; whether small or significant, it all makes a difference.
-You can donate directly to this campaign using this form.
+To keep up our momentum and achieve success in Colorado, we need your financial support.
+We have a gap to fill to meet our $80,000 campaign goal.
+If you enjoy Colorado’s rivers or if public river access is important to you, now is the time to make a contribution; whether large or small, it all makes a difference!
+You can donate directly to our campaign using this form.
 We appreciate any support you are able to give!
 Thank you!

 Kestrel Kunz